-If you've just aced your exams, it might be time to upgrade this results day
+If you've aced your exams, it might be possible to upgrade your uni choice

-You probably don't want to jinx things by saying it out loud, but in the back of your mind you'll already know whether things went better than expected.
+You probably don't want to jinx things by saying it out loud, but in the back of your mind you'll liikely know whether things went better than expected.

-If so, and you're now in the happy position of being nervously excited about results day (rather than simply bricking it) then you need to get your head around Adjustment.
+If so, and you're now in the happy position of being nervously excited about results day (rather than simply bricking it), you need to get your head around Adjustment.

 Adjustment could be your ticket to a better uni or a better course – if you're eligible.

-But when the Adjustment window opens (which, for most people, is on A-level results day) you only get five days before it slams shut again.
-That means you have to be quick.
+When the Adjustment window opens (which, for most people, is on A-level results day) you only get five days before it shuts again.
+This means you'll have to be quick.
 And when you're making a decision that is literally life-changing, rushing into things is never a good idea.

-So, if you're feeling bullish about your exam chances, a bit of time spent thinking about Adjustment before it opens could be time very well spent.
-You can be one of the first to hear about top uni course spaces by using our email alert tool.
+So, if you're feeling bullish about your exam results, a bit of time spent thinking about Adjustment before it opens could be time well spent.

 What's Adjustment then?